Jonathan McReynolds: Personal life

 In 2016, McReynolds established Elihu Nation, his non-profit that is geared to "celebrate, promote, and work to create young seekers and models of wisdom."
 It has organized several events aimed at Christian scholarship and self-help and has awarded at least $30,000 in college scholarships.

-Somehow, between touring, recording and TV appearances, Jonathan has taught for five years at his alma mater Columbia College Chicago in the music department.
+Between touring, recording and TV appearances, Jonathan has taught for five years at his alma mater Columbia College Chicago in the music department.
 His contribution to society outside of music is important to him.
 In addition to completing his bachelor's degree in music at Columbia College, he earned a master's degree in Biblical studies from Moody Theological Seminary in 2015.

 In 2018, McReynolds was admitted into Mensa, an international society for high IQ individuals and became an honorary member of Alpha Nu Omega, Inc., an international Christian fraternity.

+McReynolds is the uncle of actor Khalil Everage.